m-mohsin-riaz/m-mohsin-riaz.github.io/_posts/2026-11-05-building-my-first-csharp-application.md

 ---

-## 🎮 Creating a GUI-Based Game
+## 🎮 Creating a GUI-Based Game — Shadow Arise

-Along with the University Management System, we also worked on a GUI-based game using C# and Windows Forms.
+Along with the University Management System, we also developed a GUI-based game called **Shadow Arise** using C# and Windows Forms.

-This project helped us understand event-driven programming and graphical user interface development.
+This was one of the most creative and exciting parts of our lab work.
+Shadow Arise was our first complete game built entirely using C# Windows Forms.

 The game included: